ucgmsim/velocity_modelling/README.md

 The NZCVM integrates datasets from numerous geophysical and geological studies, specifying compression wave velocity (Vp), shear wave velocity (Vs), and density (Rho) at specified locations in a 3D grid.
 By embedding discrete regional models into lower-resolution tomography data, the NZCVM provides a unified velocity model suitable for broadband physics-based ground motion simulations.

+## Architecture

+The system uses a **model version system** as the primary interface between code and data:

+- **Code Repository** (this repo): Contains processing algorithms and model version definitions
+- **Data Repository** ([nzcvm_data](https://github.com/ucgmsim/nzcvm_data)): Contains geophysical datasets and data registry
+- **Model Versions**: YAML files that specify which data components to use and how to combine them

+This separation allows independent version control of code and data while maintaining flexible model configurations.

 ## Key Components

+- [**Model Versions**](wiki/Model-Versions.md): Primary interface defining which data components to use
 - [**Data Formats**](wiki/DataFormats.md): Explanation of formats for surface, boundary, tomography, 1D velocity models, and smoothing data
 - [**Output Formats**](wiki/OutputFormats.md): Details about the output formats, including the emod3d, csv and HDF5 formats